tardisx/linkwallet/README.md

 Change the port number by setting the PORT environment variable.

-If you put linkwallet on a separate machine, or behind a reverse proxy, go into the config page and set the correct BaseURL, or the bookmarklets will not work.
+If you put linkwallet on a separate machine, or behind a reverse proxy, go into the config page and set the correct `BaseURL` parameter, or the bookmarklets will not work.

 # Roadmap